defencedigital/moduk-service-manual/src/secure-by-design/who-needs-to-do-this.md

 - weapons systems

 If your project has existing security accreditation, you need to move to Secure by Design when it expires.
 You should start preparing for it now.

-You need to design security into projects from the start.

-Then, you need to continually assess and manage security risks until your technology or service is retired.

 ## For the project lifecycle